 The Planning Committee meets monthly on the last Thursday of the month, again at 7pm and the public are invited to attend.

-Other Committees meet less frequently and are the Property, Land and Assets Committee, the Regeneration and Projects Committee and the Health & Safety, Staffing and Finance Committee.
-All these meetings are general held on Thursdays and at 7pm.
+Other Committees meet less frequently and are the Amenities and Projects Committee, the Health & Safety Committee and the Staffing Committee.
+All these meetings are generally held on Thursdays and at 7pm.
 The public are invited to attend these meetings.

 Meetings do not take place during August, except for the Planning Committee.

 At most meetings the public are invited to attend and an opportunity is provided for Registered Electors of the Parish to speak on agenda items.
 There may be times in a meeting where the business is conducted in private with the public and press excluded.
 The public speaking part of a meeting it generally limited to 20 minutes.
 The remainder of a meeting is discussion by the Councillors only.

 Please refer to the Meetings, Agendas and Minutes webpage for a list of dates of meetings.
 Agendas are published usually three days before a meeting.